TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     pid:

-        For KVM VMs that are currently running, this field indicates the PID of the qemu process for the zone.
+        For VMs that are currently running, this field indicates the PID of the `init` process for the zone.

         type: integer (PID)
-        vmtype: KVM
+        vmtype: OS,KVM
         listable: yes
         create: no
         update: no